freeradius-xx/distributed-system-with-nservicebus-and-microservices/website/README.md

 # Distributed System

 Example of a big company selling some kind of products.
-The workflow is complex and there is a need for departments (Crm, Shop itself, Sales, Shipping) to be separated and that's is why they have own websites.
+The workflow is complex and there is a need for separated website for each departments (Crm, Shop itself, Sales, Shipping).

-Further more, every one of them (department) wants to be notified if there are changes in the workflow that have to be handled by a particular department (they don't want to send mails about the order's state so we have to find a way to notify them as soon as possible).
+Further more, every one of them (department) wants to be notified if there are changes in the workflow that have to be handled by a particular department (they don't want to send mails about the order's state around so we have to find a way to notify them as soon as possible).

 Crm => will have the responsibility to put a new products "in the shop" and take care about the price.
-(code in distributed-system-part1 repository)

 Workflow:

-An order (Shop Website => distributed-system-part2) has been placed by a customer, the Sales Department (Sales Website => distributed-system-part3) should be notified about the new order (and to make some checks about it).
-After the Sales Department accepts (or denies => denying the order is not handled here) the order, it should let the Dispatching Department (Shipping Website => distributed-system-part4) know about it, so it can dispatch the order to the customer's address.
+An order (Shop Website) has been placed by a customer, the Sales Department (Sales Website) should be notified about the new order (and to make some checks about it).
+After the Sales Department accepts or denies (denying the order is not handled here) the order, it should let the Dispatching Department (Shipping Website) know about it, so it can dispatch the order to the customer's address.
 And the customer should be notified about the current state of the order too => because she wants to know if and when she gets the product(s) she ordered :-) ...

-The focus in this app was on showing how a distributed application works - low coupling between services through event based architecture, message durability, service bus role in a distributed app and usage of NServiceBus.
+The focus in this app was on showing how a distributed application works - low coupling between services through event based architecture, message durability, service bus role in a distributed app through usage of NServiceBus.
 Therefore I didn't take care about MVVM (in Crm.Client.Wpf) nor using of some kind of IoC, or unit testing the code.

 ---------------------------------------------------